microsoft/gatk4-somatic-snvs-indels/README.md

 # Somatic short variant analysis pipeline on Azure
-This repository is an example of running the somatic short variant analysis pipeline, based on [Best Practices Data Pre-processing Pipeline by Broad Institute of MIT and Harvard](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-), on Cromwell on Azure.<br/>
+This repository is an example of running the somatic short variant analysis pipeline, based on [Best Practices Somatic Short Variant Discovery Pipeline by Broad Institute of MIT and Harvard](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-), on Cromwell on Azure.<br/>

 Learn more about using Azure for your Cromwell WDL workflows on our GitHub repo! - [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure).<br/>